- Academic Appeals

 - Right to participation

-Right to an impartial/unbiased judge or panel of judges who
+The right to an impartial/unbiased judge or panel of judges means judges who:

 - Leave behind pre-conceived notions about aspects of the case